brettdonald/overlay-lyrics/README.md

 wider than the screen, the font size of the entire song is reduced in 0.1vw steps until all lines of the song fit the screen.

-Many songs in our database include meta information about the song on intro slides.
+Many songs in our database include meta information about the song on slides tagged with a verse type of Intro or Other.
 Slides containing meta information are rendered in a smaller font size (1.2vw) and are excluded when performing the width calculation described in the previous paragraph.
 The app identifies meta slides as those:

 * which are tagged as an Intro or Other slide in OpenLP, **and**
 * which contain any of the following strings: